AzmiHaider92/PainterByNumbers/README.md

 The goal of the competition is to build a network that learns artists' painting style.

-The network aims to build an organized feature space where paintings are represented by feature vectors; paintings of same artist are clustered (closer in feature space to each other than to different artist's paintings (closer in euclidean distance).
+The network aims to build an organized feature space where paintings are represented by feature vectors; where paintings of same artist are clustered together.
+In feature space they are closer to each other than to any different artist's paintings (closer = smaller euclidean distance).
 Example: left and middle paintings are Van Gogh's, while the right painting is Picasso's.
 In feature space the distance between Van Gogh's paintings is smaller than to the Picasso painting.